 “Gaussian processes” are processes with Gaussian marginal distributions, like Brownian motions and suchlike.
 Very prominent in, e.g. spatial statistics.

-However, when you see it capitalised it tends to means a specific emphasis, on the use of these processes for regression, as nonparametric method with a conveniently Bayesian interpretation.
-The basic trick is, using covariance estimation and/or Gaussian process simulation on some clever Hilbert space to do functional regression.
+When you see it capitalised it tends to means a specific emphasis, on the use of these processes for regression, as nonparametric method with a conveniently Bayesian interpretation.
+The basic trick is using covariance estimation and/or Gaussian process simulation on some clever Hilbert space to do functional regression.